This article is part of a larger series on POS Systems.

-- Customer self-dispatching: Allow customers to schedule and dispatch their own deliveries through the OnTime Customer Web Portal.
+- Customer self-dispatching: Allow customers to schedule and dispatch their deliveries through the OnTime Customer Web Portal.

 OnTime 360’s customer profiles are some of the most detailed available in any delivery management system.
 You can include a wealth of contact information, multiple delivery addresses, and detailed delivery instructions.
-If your driver needs to watch out for an overly protective guard dog or put in a security code to access a building, you can attach all of this information to the customer profile.
+If your driver needs to watch out for an overly protective guard dog or put in a security code to access a building, you can attach this information to the customer profile.

 It would be nice to see some marketing integrations to leverage the rich customer profiles that OnTime 360 supports.
-OnTime users can, however, customize all of their in-app email messages and invoice templates.
+OnTime users can customize all of their in-app email messages and invoice templates.
 This is an easy place to include information about upcoming events or promotions.
 Alternatively, users can export their customer information in a .csv file and upload this list into a separate program like Mailchimp.

 Billing and Invoice Management